tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 #### `proxy-github.ts`

-Contains API function to attach the user's auth token, and proxy requests to the Github API.
+Contains API function to attach the user's auth token, and proxy requests to the GitHub API.

 #### `create-github-auth-token.ts`